-Whenever you open a drilldown by clicking on some aspect of an existing widget, it opens a view of relevant exchanges that you can explore in the same way you do the overall Browse function.
+Whenever you open a drilldown by clicking on some aspect of an existing widget, it opens a view of relevant records.

 Over to the right, you'll see the filters that are specific to the segment you've drilled down on.
 Note that this only shows filters that are applied in addition to what you have in the search, so if you've filtered in the search already those specifications will not show up here.
 The "Add Filter" button you see will apply the current filters of your segment to your overall search, effectively allowing you to quifckly narrow down your search in increasingly specific ways based on what you find interesting.